Surfactant reorientation under shear: dynamic surface tension and droplet deformation: Introduction

 In the presence of surfactants, the droplet dynamics become more complex due to surfactant redistribution and the resulting Marangoni stresses\cite{janssen1997influence,phillips1980experimental}.
 Previous studies generally report enhanced deformation due to reduced surface tension\cite{stone1990effects,kruijt2004droplet,feigl2007simulation}, with additional effects arising from non-uniform surfactant distributions\cite{milliken1994influence,eggleton1998adsorption}.
 However, most existing models treat surfactants as scalar concentration fields and neglect their molecular orientation.
-As a result, they do not capture the coupling between flow, surfactant orientation, and interfacial mechanics.
+As a result, they do not capture the coupling between flow-induced surfactant reorientation, interfacial mechanics, and droplet deformation.

-To address this limitation, we employ a phase-field model that explicitly incorporates surfactant polarization (average orientation) and its coupling to the interface~\cite{hardy2024hybrid,hardy2026kinetic}.
-Within this framework, we first show that shear flow dynamically modifies the effective surface tension through surfactant reorientation.
-We then investigate droplet deformation under shear, both in the absence and presence of surfactants, and in regimes of weak and strong confinement.
-In the weak-confinement regime, we recover the classical Taylor scaling at small capillary numbers and show that deformation at larger capillary numbers is accurately captured by a modified Maffettone–Minale theory.
-Surfactants enhance deformation by reducing the effective surface tension, which can be incorporated via an effective capillary number accounting for shear-dependent interfacial properties.
-In the strong-confinement regime, wall effects further increase deformation, and the combined influence of confinement and surfactants is described by including the Shapira–Haber correction.
+To address this limitation, we employ a phase-field model that explicitly incorporates the surfactant orientation and its coupling to both the fluid--fluid interface and the local flow~\cite{hardy2024hybrid,hardy2026kinetic}.
+We first consider a flat interface and show that shear-induced surfactant reorientation dynamically modifies the effective surface tension.
+Although increasing the surfactant concentration is known to reduce the effective surface tension, an imposed shear flow weakens this reduction and drives the surface tension back towards its bare value.
+The extent of this effect is controlled by the rotational Péclet number, $\text{Pe}_r$.

+We then investigate the steady-state deformation of a surfactant-covered droplet under shear flow.
+For small $\text{Pe}_r$, the surfactants remain approximately normal to the interface, allowing a simple analytical expression for the surfactant-renormalized surface tension to be obtained.
+In this regime, droplet deformation can be accurately captured by a modified Taylor theory at small $\text{Ca}$ and a modified MM theory at larger $\text{Ca}$.
+At larger $\text{Pe}_r$, the local flow significantly distorts the surfactant orientation, and no comparably simple expression for the effective surface tension is available.
+Nevertheless, the simulations show that shear-induced reorientation progressively weakens the surfactant-induced reduction in surface tension, causing the steady-state deformation to approach that of a pure droplet.